PokemonGo-Enhanced/Enhanced-Backend/README.md

 and Niantic through a VPN or the like.
 This is how we can sniff and change everything that comes through in either direction.
+- python 2.7: Because of mitmproxy
 - flask: We'll probably use flask as a small web dev framework to get something up and running right away.
+- front-end: ???
 - community libs for manipulating the protobufs (think binary data) that come through